 Heavy Vehicle Use Tax (FORM 2290)

 The FORM 2290, or HVUT (Heavy Vehicle Use Tax) Schedule 1, is a form used to prove that the Internal Revenue Service has received payment or suspension for taxes as required on vehicles registered at 55,000 pounds and more.
 The form indicates if the tax was paid or suspended for the reasons allowed by the IRS.
-The current acceptable tax year forms are for July 1, 2010 to June 30, 2011.
-Altered tax forms are not acceptable.
+The acceptable tax year form is equal to or greater than the registration year depending on the time within the year for registration.
+Altered tax forms are not acceptable even if they were altered by the IRS.
 The name on the tax form should match the name of the vehicle's owner (or at least have a visible connection).

 A 2290 Form is required of every vehicle registered at 55,000 pounds or more if purchased more than 60 days from the date being registered.
 The FORM 2290, Schedule 1 may be obtained by contacting the IRS.
 For information regarding how to obtain a form, paying the tax or other information, please contact the IRS at 800-829-1040 or www.irs.gov.

 A previous owner's tax payment cannot be used as proof of payment or suspension for your vehicle(s).
 A vehicle owner is entitled to a refund of the remaining months for the tax period when selling the vehicle during the tax year.
 The new owner is responsible for the payment of the tax upon taking possession of the vehicle.
 Please contact the IRS for further information and/or clarification.